kusor/triton-kbmapi/docs/index.md

 token in the `tokens` bucket, but either (or both) the `guid` or `cn_uuid` fields match an existing entry, a 409 Conflict + NotAuthorized error is returned.
-In such an instance, an operator must manually verify if the information in the pivtoken bucket is out of date and manually delete it before the pivtoken provisioning can proceed.
+In such an instance, an operator must manually verify if the information in the PIV token bucket is out of date and manually delete it before the PIV token provisioning can proceed.

 If an operator has hardware with duplicate UUIDs, they must contact their hardware vendor to resolve the situation prior to attempting to provision